ProximoSrl/ProximoSrl.github.io/_posts/2014-09-09-about-this-blog.md

 share: true
 ---
 ### Intro
-This blog is about a journey we want to share: we are building a new software product, learning day by day something new from our users, from our mistakes, from our collegues and our friends.
+This blog is about a journey we want to share: we are building a new software product, learning day by day something new from our users, from our mistakes, from our friends.

 ### Why?
 (Quid pro quo)
 No this blog is not a marketing effort, it's a giveback to the dev community; a giveback we hope can improve our learning journey through your feedback and maybe prevent you a headache for the same mistakes we made.